 Portobello and Poblano Mushroom Tacos need to make an appearance at your next taco Tuesday.
 No one will even miss the meat in these delicious vegetarian tacos.
 Serve them with some Quick Refried Beans or Avocado Cucumber Salad.

 Even though today I am a full fledged carnivore, for about 10 years I was a vegetarian.
-Unfortunately during that time I also didn't cook very much, so let's just suffice to say there were way to many carbs, cheese, and some very tight jeans.
+Unfortunately, during that time I also didn't cook very much, so let's just suffice to say there were way too many carbs, cheese, and some very tight jeans.
 Looking back, if I had cooked at home more back then, I may still be a vegetarian today especially with dishes like these simple portobello mushroom and poblano tacos.
 The portobellos make a perfect substitution for meat with their meaty texture and the poblanos add just enough spice without being overwhelming.

 The taco filling comes together in about 15 minutes.
 It starts with onions and poblano peppers that get seasoned with cumin, oregano, and a touch of paprika.
 Then the mushrooms are added to that and everything is finished with some fresh cilantro, lime juice, and salt.
 That's really all it takes for a tasty vegetarian taco filling.

 On top of all that, everything is finished with the most delicious avocado herb salsa that's made in the blender in about 2 minutes.
 It starts with creamy avocado plus a good helping of cilantro, fresh basil, lime juice, and salt.
 That's it but I promise you will want to eat it on everything.
 You could add a jalapeno as well if you wanted some extra spice since the poblanos can be mild.